d-protsenko/tutorials/quickstart/how_to_start.md

 __Feature__ — a named set of functionality (Actors, Plugins and Maps) to run on the Server.
 Typically are distributed as zip archives, are extracted to separated folders by the Server.
 A Feature may depend on other Features.

 __Core Feature__ — a Feature, provided by the SmartActors core developers.
 As any Feature, it gives a new functionality to the Server.
 It's downloaded automatically when the Server starts.
 Core Features provide some basic functionality to the Server, while ordinary Features add some specific business logic.
+They're usually listed in `corefeatures/features.json` file.

 __Actor__ — a Java class which provides the minimal, independent and atomic set of functionality.
 Actors should be combined to Maps (or Chains) to do something useful within a Feature.
 Actors in the map receives and sends messages to each other.